gabrielalaa/Assignment-2/README.md

 * Updates can be made over salary only.

 **Management of database**
-* I used SQLAlchemy because I found it much easier to implement because it is using classes and objects.
+* I used SQLAlchemy.
+I found it much easier to implement because it is using classes and objects.
 * I wanted to have some items in my `Menu_db` database, therefore I created another file called `init_db.py`.
 This initializes the database and adds elements in the menu. **This should be the first to be run, once!**
 * I created a `database.py` in `src.model` in which I defined Menu_db, Order_db, Customer_db and Employee_db.
 * I set up the engine and a session maker to handle transaction.